Skip to main content

 Before filing, review the IRS comparison chart for Form 8938 versus FBAR so you do not treat overlapping rules as identical.
 Also verify current-season FinCEN guidance, because additional FBAR extension notices can appear in specific disaster or event contexts.

 Do not commit funds until your decision file passes two tests: source relevance and document consistency.
-With this source set, you can justify a strict pre-funding process, but you cannot justify Turkey-specific route mechanics, thresholds, or authority workflow from these excerpts alone.
+A strict pre-funding process is justified, but Turkey-specific route mechanics, thresholds, and authority workflows should be confirmed directly with the relevant Turkish authorities before you proceed.

 Choose only after you can explain why.
 Pick a path only after you have a written comparison of complexity, timeline risk, and verification burden for your own case.
 If two advisers describe the same step differently, pause and reconcile that conflict in writing before any irreversible action.

 Reject weak sources before they shape your case.
 Treat "official-looking" and "usable for this decision" as different standards.
-In this pack, a U.S. FSIA litigation text, a Shelby County archived news index, and an old Federal Register contents page are clear examples of sources that do not establish Turkey CBI filing procedure.
+Sources that do not cover Turkish CBI filing procedure should be set aside regardless of how authoritative they appear.

 Use a hard filter for every item in your file: